top of page

 We are living in an age when music is doing all sorts of things.
 Churches are attempting and trying a number of musical variations in an attempt to stay relevant and engaging.
 New songs are being written all the time, new tunes, new musical moods, etc.

-• But, we ought to stop and ask ourselves, why do we sing at church anyway?
+We should stop and ask ourselves, "Why do we sing at church anyway?"

-• And, shouldn’t the answer to that question drive our practice of both song choice and musical style?
+• And, shouldn’t the answer to those questions drive our practice of both song choice and musical style?

-• Shouldn’t the answer to that question really supersede how we feel about music at Church?
+• Shouldn’t the answer to those questions really trump how we feel about music at Church?

 If singing in Church has a purpose, shouldn't that purpose be central in our mind and set the tone for everything we do?